 - Determine desired board experience, skills and attributes and conduct searches for prospective board members whose experiences, skills and attributes reflect those desired to achieve a robust and diverse Board of Directors.
 The Committee strives for a Board of Directors which reflects a wide range of experience, qualifications, attributes, and skills.
 The Committee also desires that the Board of Directors encompasses members with diverse backgrounds, perspectives, and cultural experiences.

-- In the event it is necessary to select a new chief executive officer of the Company, the Committee shall lead the process and may initiate evaluation, consideration and screening of potential chief executive candidates.
+- In the event it is necessary to select a new chief executive officer of the Company, the Committee may initiate or contribute to the evaluation, consideration and screening of potential chief executive candidates taking into account succession planning reviews of the Compensation and Human Capital Committee and the succession plans of the full Board.
 The full Board of Directors has the final responsibility to select the Company's chief executive officer.

 - Consider questions of independence and possible conflicts of interest of members of the Board of Directors and executive officers and ensure compliance with the rules of the New York Stock Exchange and the Clayton Antitrust Act.

 - Administer the Board of Directors annual performance evaluation process including conducting surveys of director observations, suggestions and preferences.

 - Evaluate and make recommendations to the Board of Directors concerning the appointment of Directors to Committees, the selection of Committee Chairs, and proposal of the Board of Directors slate for election.
 Consider shareholder nominees for election to the Board of Directors.

 - Monitor the functioning of the Committees and make recommendations for any changes, including the creation and elimination of Committees.
 Recommend that the Board of Directors establish such special committees as may be desirable or necessary from time to time in order to address ethical, legal or other matters that may arise.